jonmaim/til/README.md

 **TODO**

 * Create a script to automatically rebuild the `Categories` section and list each category entries.
-  * Bonus: display total number of entries, latest entry, last updated entry.
+  * Bonus 1: display total number of entries, latest entry, last updated entry.
+  * Bonus 2: display number of words in each entry.

 ---